MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/webapi/web-api-samples-client-side-javascript.md

 ## How to download the source code for the sample.
  The source code for each sample is available on [MSDN Code Gallery](https://code.msdn.microsoft.com/site/search?f%5b0%5d.type=user&f%5b0%5d.value=microsoft%20dynamics%20crm%20sdk%20documentation%20team).
 The link to download each sample is included in the individual page for that sample.

  After you download the sample, extract the compressed file.
-Find the [!INCLUDE[pn_visual_studio_2015](../../includes/pn-visual-studio-2015.md)] solution for each sample within the C# folder because the project is an empty [!INCLUDE[pn_ASP.NET_short](../../includes/pn-asp-net-short.md)] web application project.
+Find the Microsoft Visual Studio 2015 solution for each sample within the C# folder because the project is an empty ASP.NET web application project.
 A Common Data Service solution is also provided in the download that you can import and run.

 > [!NOTE]
->  Neither Visual Studio or [!INCLUDE[pn_ASP.NET_short](../../includes/pn-asp-net-short.md)] is required to develop client-side JavaScript for Common Data Service, however the MSDN Code Gallery site requires files be included in a Visual Studio as a container.
+>  Neither Visual Studio or ASP.NET is required to develop client-side JavaScript for Common Data Service, however the MSDN Code Gallery site requires files be included in a Visual Studio as a container.
 However, Visual Studio does provide a good experience for writing JavaScript.

 <a name="bkmk_HowToImport"></a>
 ## How to import the Common Data Service solution that contains the sample.